openid/openid4vp_ble/main.md

 The URL starts with the custom scheme `OPENID4VP`.
 The key contains the verifier's ephemeral X25519 key in hex encoding (as defined in Section 5 of [@!RFC4648]).

-How the connection setup request reaches a Wallet of a user's choice thats capable of handling the request is out of scope of this specification(i.e. the usage of the Custom URL Schemes, Claimed URLs, etc.).
-The most certain way for a QR code to reach a target Wallet is to use a camera feature in a Wallet Application itself to scan a QR code.
+Custom URL scheme is used here so the connection setup request reaches a Wallet of a user's choice thats capable of handling the request.

 # OpenID4VP Request over BLE {#identify-request}